dltxio/idem-mobile/README.md

 Document: A document is a file that a user has uploaded and labeled with a document type.
 Documents can be used as evidence for various claim.

 Claim: A claim is a statement that the user is asserting as true.
-A claim can be verified at true by attaching evidence to it and completing the relevant verification process.
+A claim can be verified as true by attaching evidence to it and completing the relevant verification process.

 ## What is Idem?